COVID-19 related questions

 Discovery Center Museum is committed to providing exhibits, programs, and public spaces that are inclusive and interactive for all visitors.
 Please visit our accessibility page for more information on the accommodations offered by the museum.
 We have wheelchairs available upon request.
 We also have a Visual Systems Guide for families to use during their visit.

-We ask that all children under the age of 15 be accompanied by an adult or chaperone at least 16 years of age at all times.
+We ask that all children under the age of 15 be accompanied by an adult or chaperone at least 18 years of age at all times.
 Any child under 14 on his/her own will be escorted to the Admission Desk to remain there until a parent or caretaker is located.
-Each non-adult chaperone (ages 16-17) may be responsible for no more than three children under the age of 12.
+Each non-adult chaperone (ages 16-17) may be responsible for no more than two children under the age of 12.

 While COVID-19 restrictions are in place, the museum will have limited capacity.
 Therefore, crowds will not be an issue.
 The Tot Spot exhibit area is typically busier in the mornings.